olimsaidov/research/evolution-analysis/5-business-value-delivery-analysis/strategic-value.md

 **Architectural Blueprint Value**

-The Jarima platform has become the reference implementation for civic technology:
+The E-Jarima platform has become the reference implementation for civic technology:

 1. **Architecture Documentation**
    - Published whitepapers: 10+